fernaldy112/binotify/README.md

 username: admin1
 password: 123456
 ```
-to log in as an admin.
+to log in as an admin

 ## Demo